Ahmad-Indragiri/Prediksi-Reservasi-Parkir/README.md

     ```bash
     pip install pandas numpy matplotlib seaborn scikit-learn xgboost joblib
     ```
-2. Open and run the `prediksi-reservasi-parkir (1).ipynb` notebook in a Jupyter environment (e.g., Jupyter Notebook or JupyterLab).
+2. Open and run the `prediksi-reservasi-parkir.ipynb` notebook in a Jupyter environment (e.g., Jupyter Notebook or JupyterLab).
 3. The dataset `reservasi_parkir.csv` needs to be available at the appropriate path (the notebook assumes a Kaggle environment path).
 If running locally, adjust the dataset path accordingly.

 ## How to Use the Saved Model